Chapter 5: Quantum Gates

 $$H \cdot Z \cdot H |0\rangle = H \cdot Z |+\rangle = H|-\rangle = |1\rangle$$

-Without the Z gate, $H \cdot H|0\rangle = |0\rangle$.
-The phase flip caused the final measurement outcome to change from 0 to 1 with certainty.
-The phase was invisible at the intermediate step but became measurable after the final Hadamard "decoded" it into a bit-flip.
-This pattern - encode into superposition, manipulate phases, decode back to computational basis - is the template for nearly all quantum algorithms.
+Without the Z gate, $HH|0\rangle = |0\rangle$.
+The phase flip changed the final outcome from 0 to 1 with certainty.
+The phase was invisible at the intermediate step (measuring after Z alone gives 50/50), but became fully measurable after the final Hadamard "decoded" it.
+This pattern - encode into superposition, manipulate phases, decode back - is the template for nearly all quantum algorithms:

 5.4 Arbitrary Rotations: Rx, Ry, Rz

 The Pauli, Hadamard, S, and T gates perform rotations by fixed angles.
 But quantum computing often requires continuous rotations by arbitrary angles.
-The parameterized rotation gates $R_x(\theta)$, $R_y(\theta)$, and $R_z(\theta)$ generalize the Pauli gates to rotations by any angle $\theta$.
+The parameterized rotation gates $R_x(\theta)$, $R_y(\theta)$, and $R_z(\theta)$ generalize the Pauli gates to rotations by any angle $\theta$ around the corresponding Bloch sphere axis.

 $R_x(\theta)$: Rotation Around the X-Axis

-$$R_x(\theta) = e^{-i\theta X/2} = \begin{pmatrix} \cos\frac{\theta}{2} & -i\sin\frac{\theta}{2} \\ -i\sin\frac{\theta}{2} & \cos\frac{\theta}{2} \end{pmatrix}$$
+$$R_x(\theta) = \begin{pmatrix} \cos\frac{\theta}{2} & -i\sin\frac{\theta}{2} \\ -i\sin\frac{\theta}{2} & \cos\frac{\theta}{2} \end{pmatrix}$$

-When $\theta = \pi$, this gives $R_x(\pi) = -iX$ (the X gate up to a global phase).
-On the Bloch sphere, $R_x(\theta)$ rotates the state vector by $\theta$ radians around the x-axis.
+At $\theta = \pi$, this gives $R_x(\pi) = -iX$.
+On the Bloch sphere, $R_x(\theta)$ rotates by $\theta$ around the x-axis.
+Use the slider to explore:

 $R_y(\theta)$: Rotation Around the Y-Axis

-$$R_y(\theta) = e^{-i\theta Y/2} = \begin{pmatrix} \cos\frac{\theta}{2} & -\sin\frac{\theta}{2} \\ \sin\frac{\theta}{2} & \cos\frac{\theta}{2} \end{pmatrix}$$
+$$R_y(\theta) = \begin{pmatrix} \cos\frac{\theta}{2} & -\sin\frac{\theta}{2} \\ \sin\frac{\theta}{2} & \cos\frac{\theta}{2} \end{pmatrix}$$

-The $R_y$ gate is special because its matrix entries are all real.
-This means it creates superpositions without introducing complex phases - the resulting state always lies in the xz-plane of the Bloch sphere.
-When $\theta = \pi$, we get $R_y(\pi) = -iY$ (the Y gate up to global phase).
+The $R_y$ gate is special because its matrix entries are all real, so it creates superpositions without complex phases.
+The state always lies in the xz-plane of the Bloch sphere.
+It is particularly useful for state preparation:

 $R_z(\theta)$: Rotation Around the Z-Axis

-$$R_z(\theta) = e^{-i\theta Z/2} = \begin{pmatrix} e^{-i\theta/2} & 0 \\ 0 & e^{i\theta/2} \end{pmatrix}$$
+$$R_z(\theta) = \begin{pmatrix} e^{-i\theta/2} & 0 \\ 0 & e^{i\theta/2} \end{pmatrix}$$

-The $R_z$ gate is diagonal - it does not change the measurement probabilities, only the relative phase between $|0\rangle$ and $|1\rangle$.
-When $\theta = \pi$, we recover the Z gate (up to global phase): $R_z(\pi) = -iZ$.
-The S and T gates are also special cases:
+The $R_z$ gate is diagonal - it does not change measurement probabilities, only the relative phase.
+When $\theta = \pi$, we recover $R_z(\pi) = -iZ$.
+The S and T gates are special cases: $S = e^{i\pi/4} R_z(\pi/2)$ and $T = e^{i\pi/8} R_z(\pi/4)$.
+Below, we apply H before $R_z$ so the phase rotation is visible on the Bloch sphere:

 How Rotation Gates Generalize the Pauli Gates